arthursbrandon/propresenter_clicker/README.md

 # propresenter_clicker

 This program allows a wireless slide clicker to control ProPresenter by sending API requests to a running ProPresenter Network Interface.
-It enables slide transitions without requiring the ProPresenter window tp be in focus on the host PC.
+It enables slide transitions without requiring the ProPresenter window to be in focus on the host PC.

 Usage
 1. Ensure ProPresenter is running with its API enabled.